justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-product-content-renderer/README.md

 #### Add the Language Key to `Language.properties`

-Lastly, define the language key for our new product content renderer's label.
-Add the key and its value to a [Language.properties](./liferay-q4f7.zip/q4f7-impl/src/main/resources/content/Language.properties) file within our module:
+Add the language key and its value to a [Language.properties](./liferay-q4f7.zip/q4f7-impl/src/main/resources/content/Language.properties) file within our module:

 ```
 example=Example